carlosdavis/wordpress-plugins/wp-super-cache/readme.txt

 	`ini_set('zlib.output_compression', 0);`
 22. The "white screen of death" or a blank page  when you visit your site is almost always caused by a PHP error but [it may also be caused by APC](http://www.johnberns.com/2010/03/19/wp-super-cache-blank-page-problem-fixed/).
 Disable that PHP extension if you have trouble and replace with eAccelerator or Xcache.
+23. After uninstalling, your permalinks may break if you remove the WordPress mod_rewrite rules too.
+Regenerate those rules by visiting the Settings->Permalink page and saving that form again.

+== CDN ==

+A Content Delivery Network (CDN) is usually a network of computers situated around the world that will serve the content of your website faster by using servers close to you.
+Static files like images, Javascript and CSS files can be served through these networks to speed up how fast your site loads.
+You can also create a "poor man's CDN" by using a sub domain of your domain to serve static files too.

+[OSSDL CDN off-linker](http://wordpress.org/extend/plugins/ossdl-cdn-off-linker/) has been integrated into WP Super Cache to provide basic CDN support.
+It works by rewriting the URLs of files (excluding .php files) in wp-content and wp-includes on your server so they point at a different hostname.
+Many CDNs support [origin pull](http://www.google.com/search?hl=en&q=%22origin+pull%22).
+This means the CDN will download the file automatically from your server when it's first requested, and will continue to serve it for a configurable length of time before downloading it again from your server.

+Configure this on the "CDN" tab of the plugin settings page.
+This is an advanced technique and requires a basic understanding of how your webserver or CDNs work.
+Please be sure to clear the file cache after you configure the CDN.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheaction() function.